talal/ilm/template/main.typ

 The above code will render the following:

 #blockquote[A wizard is never late, Frodo Baggins.
 Nor is he early.
-He arrives precisely when he means to. -- Gandalf @wikipedia_gandalf]
+He arrives precisely when he means to. -- Gandalf]

 == Small- and all caps
 'Ilm also exports functions for styling text in small caps and uppercase, namely: `smallcaps` and `upper` respectively.